GalleriaJS/galleria/docs/options/index.rst

 - :doc:`clicknext` Helper for adding a click event on the entire stage to move forward.

+- :doc:`dailymotion` Adds player options for the Daliymotion video player

 - :doc:`dataConfig` Defines how Galleria should parse the HTML.
 Useful for adding custom HTML captions.

 - :doc:`dataSelector` Defines the selector Galleria should look for in the